Sruthi-Shivaram/Ml_Minor/README.md

-# Data_Analytics
+# Machine Learning Minor
-This a repository created for course related work for Data Analytics
+This a repository created for course related work for Machine Learning